akka/akka/akka-docs/rst/cluster/cluster-usage-java.rst

 .. includecode:: ../../../akka-samples/akka-sample-cluster/src/main/java/sample/cluster/factorial/japi/FactorialFrontend.java#frontend

-As you can see, the router is defined in the same way as other routers, and in this case it's configured as follows:
+As you can see, the router is defined in the same way as other routers, and in this case it is configured as follows:

 .. includecode:: ../../../akka-samples/akka-sample-cluster/src/main/resources/application.conf#adaptive-router

-It's only router type ``adaptive`` and the ``metrics-selector`` that is specific to this router, other things work in the same way as other routers.
+It is only router type ``adaptive`` and the ``metrics-selector`` that is specific to this router, other things work in the same way as other routers.

 The same type of router could also have been defined in code: